benh-gds/product-page-example/README.md

 available in a more automated way that worked for everyone was not part of the MVP, but it's something we're looking at for the future.

+## Adding Google Analytics

+Don't forget to add Google Analytics.
+The easiest way to do this is to put the Google Analytics Javascript snippet just before the closing `head` tag in `layouts\layout.erb'.

 ## Frontend Dependencies